The Royal Botanic Garden Edinburgh welcomes all visitors whatever their specific requirements.

 - One in the East Gate Lodge at the East Gate

 A permanent Induction Loop is fitted at the John Hope Gateway Visitor Centre Information Desk.
-There are four portable loops located at the John Hope Gateway shop counter, the East Gate Visitor Welcome counter, Inverleith House reception desk and the Glasshouse Visit Information Desk in the Temperate Palmhouse.
+There are three portable loops located at the John Hope Gateway shop counter, the East Gate Visitor Welcome counter and Inverleith House reception desk.

 Please note that in severe weather conditions the Garden closes for safety reasons.
 You are welcome to call us to check that the Garden is open on 0131 248 2909.
 Visitors are recommended to take extra care outside when exposed to weather conditions such as wind and rain.